itsmesonia/colt-webdevbootcamp-notes/README.md

 # CSS Transitions (yay!)

 So transitions allow us to animate the transition of one property value to another property value.
+Often used with hover effects.

 `trasition: 1s`